javascript-tutorial/server/README.md

 That's great, as there are many strings in English in images, like tips, notes, etc. They look nice when translated.

-Image translations reside in `images.yml` file in the repository root, for example: <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>
+Image translations reside in `images.yml` file in the repository root, for example: <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.
+Please, create it if needed.

 The file format is called "YAML", it's quite easy to understand: